• Skip to primary navigation

 • Lemons and cucumbers are alkaline foods that help balance the pH level in your body and thereby help the body to function optimally.

-These are just a few examples; now that we have established that ginger, lemon, and cucumber water is good for us, let us now have a look at how you can make some at home!
+These are just a few examples.
+Now that we have established that this infused water is good for us, let us now have a look at how you can make some at home!

 • 1 large cucumber.